justinstern/magento-notification-bar/README.md

 * Download and install the extension
 * Log into the Magento admin
-* Go to the following: System > Configuration > General Ð Design > Notification Bar
+* Go to the following: System > Configuration > General - Design > Notification Bar
 * Configure your notification bar

 ### Notification Bar Configuration